noahzeisberg/FyUTILS/README.md

 # Disclaimer

 By proceeding, you acknowledge that you have read, understood, and agreed to comply with our [ToS](https://github.com/noahzeisberg/FyUTILS/blob/master/TERMS.md).
-Failure to adhere to these terms may result in legal consequences.
 If you do not agree with these terms, refrain from downloading, installing, or using FyUTILS.

 # Installation